 So you have decided to use cloth diapers.
 Awesome!
 Now you are wondering what you do with the dirty diapers?
 Disposable diapers go in a diaper pail or trash can.
 Where can you put your dirty diapers until wash day where they won’t stink up the joint?

 Most families choose between 2 options: A traditional Diaper Pail or a Hanging Wet Bag.
 In either case, you will need a PUL (waterproof material, same used for most cloth diaper covers and shells) lined bag of some sort to either put in your pail, or to hang in the nursery to place your dirty diapers in.
 There are certainly other options, and I will list those at the end as well.
-Full disclosure: the links provided are affiliate links.
+Full disclosure: some of the links provided are affiliate links.

 If you have ever walked inside of a Target and shopped for baby stuff you have seen the aisle of large boxes containing a variety of different diaper pails.
 The most famous being the “Diaper Genie.”
 Unfortunately, most pails designed for disposable diapers are simply not cut out for cloth diapers.
 Pails that have turning lids like the Diaper Genie don’t have room enough in their openings for many cloth diapers to fit through.
 Other brands, like the Diaper Dekor (which I use) can be modified to accommodate cloth diapers and an elastic edged reusable pail liner.